 Collars and ID Tags

-While your vet can just scan the microchip, if your dog wanders to another neighbourhood and is found by the local neighbourhood kids, you might just be a phone call away or a couple doors down.
 A quick and obvious way to ensure your pet makes it home safe is to keep a collar and ID tag securely on with your phone number or full address.
 Some ID tags can now even track your pet with a GPS!
-While these can be expensive, they are a great solution for peace of mind and security.
+While these can be expensive, they are an excellent solution for peace of mind and security.

 Check the Perimeter of Your Yard

-Old boards in fences come loose, or hedges might be easy to slip through.
-Do a check up on your yard from time to time and make sure that there aren’t any holes starting to be dug under fences.
+Old boards in fences come loose, or hedges might easily slip through.
+Do a check-up on your yard from time to time and make sure that there aren’t any holes starting to be dug under fences.
 Even if your dog isn’t a digger, some animals might have taken up a home in your yard and created an escape route for your pet.
 To ensure they’re safely kept inside, make sure the perimeter is solid from time to time.

 Have a Plan

 In any emergency, pre-planning is crucial.
-In case your dog is lost, have the number of the company they are microchipped with ready in an emergency pamphlet, along with your vets’ number and the local animal shelters.
+If your dog is lost, have the number of the company they are microchipped with ready in an emergency pamphlet, along with your vets’ number and the local animal shelters.

 - Act NOW, don’t wait.
 The sooner you begin to get the word out that your pet has been lost, the better chance you have of finding them.

-- Go door to door or call your neighbours personally.
-Explain what your pet looks like if they’re not sure, or enlist them to help you distribute posters.
+- Go door to door or call your neighbors personally.
+Explain what your pet looks like if they’re unsure, or enlist them to help you distribute posters.
 The more people involved in the cause, the more successful you will be.

 - Get out and get calling.
 If possible, keep someone at home near where your pet escaped from.
-There is a possibility that your dog may return home on there own so having someone to keep an eye out is crucial.
+There is a possibility that your dog may return home on their own, so having someone to keep an eye out for is crucial.
 In the meantime, you can take to the streets and begin calling your pet as loudly as you can.
-For safety reasons, it is best to do this on foot or on a bicycle as it can be distracting to drive while looking for your pet.
+It is best to do this on foot or on a bicycle for safety reasons, as it can be distracting to drive while looking for your pet.
 If you want to cover more ground, take your car with a passenger to be the lookout and drive carefully and slowly.
-This way you can focus on driving and your passenger has time to spot your dog among the neighborhood.
+This way, you can focus on driving, and your passenger has time to spot your dog in the neighborhood.

 - Post to Social Media!
 You’d be surprised at how many people will gather together to join the cause for a lost pet.
 Many pets have been found, surprisingly, through this form of communication.
 Spread the word and ask for support as much as possible.